 Do investment incentives influence private firms' location decisions?
-We distinguish between tax incentives and incentives that require real-time government spending including job training and infrastructure.
-The latter can influence where firms invest by resolving information asymmetries.
-We evaluate how these incentives shape the location decisions of foreign firms, investors who suffer from high information asymmetries.
-We leverage features of the Great Recession and 2009 Recovery Act stimulus, which temporarily increased state's fiscal capacity to fund real-time incentives.
-During the narrow stimulus spending window, states that received more federal Medicaid stimulus - instrumented with the exogenous component of the federal Medicaid funding formula - attracted more foreign direct investment (FDI) and increased spending on real-time incentives.
-During the spending window, foreign-owned manufacturing plants located in US counties that lacked a history of FDI.
-On average, these counties saw more real-time state incentive spending.
-Counties with idle industrial capacity were more likely to be new FDI recipients only if they had narrow vote margins in the prior gubernatorial election.
-These findings suggest that governors offered real-time incentives in counties with lower start-up costs and more swing voters.
+Whereas prior research emphasizes tax incentives, we focus on incentives that require real-time government spending including job training and infrastructure.
+Real incentives influence where firms invest by resolving costly information asymmetries, and are subject to budget constraints that give rise to political targeting.
+This paper evaluates how real incentives shape the location decisions of foreign firms, investors who suffer from acute information asymmetries.
+We leverage features of the Great Recession and the 2009 American Recovery and Reinvestment Act stimulus, which temporarily increased states' fiscal capacity to fund real incentives.
+During the narrow stimulus spending window, states that received more federal Medicaid stimulus instrumented with the exogenous component of the Act's funding formula - attracted more foreign direct investment (FDI) and increased state spending on real incentives.
+The stimulus window approximately coincides with FDI's temporary geographic expansion into US counties that lacked a history of these investments.
+On average, these counties had narrow vote margins in the prior gubernatorial election and garnered more state real incentive spending.
+These correlates are pronounced in counties with idle industrial capacity and in states whose governors sought re-election.
 Tax incentives had no effect on FDI.
-These findings have important policy implications for the efficient use of investment incentives.
+These findings have important implications for the efficacy of investment incentives and the political economy of industrial policy.

-^{}Postdoctoral Fellow, Carnegie Mellon University.
+\Postdoctoral Fellow, Carnegie Mellon University.
 E-mail: akatitas@andrew.cmu.edu

-[†]Associate Professor, University of Virginia.
+&lt;sup>†Associate Professor, University of Virginia.
 E-mail: spandya@virginia.edu

-State and local governments in the United States spend an estimated \$50 billion annually on investment incentives, a threefold increase since 1990 (Bartik, 2019a; Bartik, 2020).
+State and local governments in the United States spend an estimated \$50 billion annually on investment incentives, a threefold increase since 1990 (Bartik, 2019b, 2020).
 These subsidies to attract new investment by private firms are controversial.
-Evidence is mixed as to whether incentives influence firms' location decisions or contribute to economic development enough to justify their cost to taxpayers (Greenstone et al., 2010; Slattery and Zidar, 2020).
-Sharper critiques cast incentives as little more than veiled corporate subsidies that fuel destructive bidding wars among states (Burstein and Rolnick, 1995).
-As US policymakers grapple with global supply chain vulnerabilities and rising income inequality, incentives garner renewed interest as a tool of industrial policy and local economic development (National Economic Council, 2023).
+Evidence is mixed as to whether incentives influence firms' location decisions or contribute to economic development enough to justify their cost to taxpayers (Austin et al., 2018; Greenstone et al., 2010; Kline & Moretti, 2014; Slattery & Zidar, 2020).
+Sharper critiques cast incentives as little more than veiled corporate subsidies that fuel destructive bidding wars among states (Burstein & Rolnick, 1995).
+As US policymakers grapple with global supply chain vulnerabilities and rising income inequality, incentives garner renewed interest as a key tool of industrial policy (National Economic Council, 2023).

-Much of what we know about incentives is from study of tax incentives, one type of incentive that reduces firms' tax liability for undertaking activities that further economic development including job creation and research (Bartik, 2019b).
-Conventional wisdom holds that tax incentives are rarely decisive in firms' location decisions because firms select locations that meet their basic production needs and then seek incentives after the fact (Jensen, 2018).
-Politicians nonetheless offer tax incentives to opportunistically claim credit from voters for job-creating investments (Jensen and Malesky, 2018).
+Current research focuses on tax incentives, which reduce firms' tax liability for undertaking activities such as job creation and research (Bartik, 2019a).
+Conventional wisdom holds that tax incentives rarely drive where firms locate because firms first select locations that meet their basic production needs and then seek incentives (Jensen, 2018).
+Politicians nonetheless offer tax incentives to opportunistically claim credit from voters for job-creating investments (Jensen & Malesky, 2018).
 Credit claiming is immediate while the fiscal costs of lower tax revenues are deferred.
 Unconstrained by current budgets, tax incentives give rise to bidding wars (Sobel et al., 2022).

 By contrast, we argue that certain types of incentives can influence firms' location decisions by addressing information asymmetries that raise firms' costs.
 These incentives typically entail real-time government spending including cash grants, specialized business inputs, and land development.
-Although real-time incentives account for a minority of incentives offered by US states, they often create value for firms that exceeds their dollar cost to taxpayers (Bartik, 2020).
-These incentives should be particularly influential in the location decisions of firms unfamiliar with the market and in circumstances that magnify the costs of information asymmetries.
-Given the need for real-time expenditures, budget constraints effectively preclude bidding wars of the magnitude that tax incentives enable.
-Empirical tests of this claim must overcome the inference challenge that states with the fiscal capacity to offer real-time incentives may be systematically different in other ways relevant to firms' location decisions.
+Although real incentives account for a minority of incentives that US states offer, they contribute to local economic development more generally and their value to firms can exceed their dollar cost to taxpayers (Bartik, 2020).
+They are especially valuable to firms who are unfamiliar with the market and in circumstances that magnify costs of information asymmetries.